 1. "Explain how receiving a scholarship will assist you in achieving your education and career goals.
 Please limit your response to 3000 characters (~500 words)."

 The second prompt asks you to engage in the type of reflective exploration you will be exposed to at the Chautauqua Institution:

 2. "Describe a passion you have for a specific social issue or concern and, given the opportunity, how you would address it if you had access to resources and support.
 Please limit your response to 4000 characters (~650 words)."

 Prior to leaving on the trip, fellows must attend two mandatory meetings: an orientation to learn more about the fellowship, and a travel planning meeting to book their travel after the awards are dispersed.
 All attempts will be made to ensure that these meetings align with fellows’ spring semester schedules.
 Recurring social mixers will also be planned so fellows can get acquainted prior to sharing lodging over the summer.

-Political Science, College of Liberal Arts & Sciences
+Sociology, New College of Interdisciplinary Arts & Sciences